DataDog/integrations-core/oracle/README.md

 That should make the Oracle `instantclient` dynamic libs be reachable in the host system `LD_LIBRARY_PATH` and the python package `cx_Oracle`.

-Please do not hesitate to contact support or open an issue should you encounter any problems.

 ### Configuration

 Edit the `oracle.yaml` file to point to your server and port, set the masters to monitor.